sustainableaviation/jetfuelburn/docs/physical_units.md

 [unit for unit in ureg._units.keys() if "meter" in unit]
 ```

+!!! note

     Note that because of American hegemony in the world of science, `'ton'` refers to a short ton (2000 lbs).
 If you would instead like to use civilized tons (1000 kg), you can use `'metric_ton'` instead.